Home » Marinated Steak Salad

 Marinated Steak Salad is one of my favorite things to eat with my fingers, straight out of the refrigerator, standing in the kitchen, sometimes with the refrigerator door open.
 (Can somebody please get my Dad some smelling salts?
 After all, we don’t own the power company.)

-I know I’ve used the term “leftover steak” and many of you probably think that’s something I just made up.
-You know, like leftover chocolate or leftover wine?
+I know I’ve used the term “leftover steak” before, and many of you probably think that’s something I just made up.
+Kind of like leftover chocolate or leftover wine?
 I’m here to tell you that leftover steak is absolutely a thing, but you may have to cook extra steak and hide it in order to have some left over.

 I make Marinated Steak Salad often, and I make it year-round.
 It’s nice in warm weather, yet hearty enough for chilly days.
 It’s super fast and ridiculously easy.
 The recipe is very forgiving.
 Feel free to vary the ingredients to accommodate what you have on hand.
 The Marinated Steak Salad recipe below calls for blue cheese, bacon and tomatoes and is my all-time favorite.
 But I’ve made it using all sorts of things with excellent results.
 I’ve added artichoke hearts and olives for an antipasto twist.
 I’ve even tossed sliced cold steak with Black Bean Salsa and enjoyed super easy soft tacos.